ihaveamac/mediawiki-extensions-DownloadWithFilename/README.md

 ## Usage

-The process happens through the `Special:DownloadWithFile` special page.
+The process happens through the `Special:DownloadWithFilename` special page.

 Syntax: `[[Special:DownloadWithFilename/name of file page/filename to save as]]`